t0mmysenf/quizmaster/README.md

 # Clone git repository (use sudo in case you're not the owner of document root directory)
 # Don't omit the dot at the end of the statement to indicate the clone command shoud not create a new directory.
-sudo git clone [url-of-your-repository.git) .
+sudo git clone [url-of-your-repository.git] .
 ```

+If your fork is not public, you'll have to authenticate in one way or another.
+Whether you clone with SSH or HTTPS depends on your mode of authentication.
+Usually it's easier to use the HTTPS method.
+In this case you'll have to enter your personal credentials to clone the repository.
+When using the SSH method, you'll have to generate SSH keys on your server (virtual machine), post the public key to your remote git repository provider (e.g. GitLab, GitHub, Bitbucket, ...) and clone the repository afterwards using the SSH url.

 In your just cloned repository you should see two directories named `laradock` and `quiz`.
-The first one is just use for running the application in Docker containers.
-This approach won't be discussed here - it's up to you to further explore this way.
+The first one is just used for running the application in Docker containers.
+This approach won't be discussed here - it's up to you to further explore this approach.
 The latter one contains the source code the QU!Z application is made of - our primary interest at the moment.

 Now let's have a look in the `quiz` directory: